-- 1. Applicable Critical Areas Regulations The following critical areas and their buffers located within shoreline jurisdiction shall be regulated in accordance with the provisions of KZC Chapter 90-Critical Areas, adopted Date to be added, which is herein incorporated by reference into this SMP, except for the provisions excluded in subsection 3 of this Section. - a.
+- 1. Applicable Critical Areas Regulations The following critical areas and their buffers located within shoreline jurisdiction shall be regulated in accordance with the provisions of KZC Chapter 90-Critical Areas, adopted Date to be added (Ordinance #), which is herein incorporated by reference into this SMP, with the exclusions, clarifications and modifications contained in this section except for the provisions excluded in subsection 3 of this Section. - a.
 Wetlands - b.
 Streams - c.
 Fish and wildlife habitat conservation areas - d.
 Frequently flooded areas; and - e.
 Vegetative buffers required for the above. - 2.
-Conflicting provisions -- Unless otherwise stated, no development shall be constructed, located, extended, modified, converted, or altered, or land divided without full compliance with the provision adopted by reference and the Shoreline Master Program.
+Review Process The City shall consolidate and integrate the review and processing of the critical areas aspects of the proposal with the shoreline permit or review required for the proposed activity.
+Any references in Chapter 90 to process, standards or decision criteria are supplemental and do not replace the SMP requirements contained within this chapter and Chapter 141. - 23.
+Conflicting Provisions -- Unless otherwise stated, no development shall be constructed, located, extended, modified, converted, or altered, or land divided without full compliance with the provision adopted by reference and the Shoreline Master Program.
 Within shoreline jurisdiction, the regulations of KZC Chapter 90 shall be liberally construed together with the Shoreline Master Program to give full effect to the objectives and purposes of the provisions of the Shoreline Master Program and the Shoreline Management Act.
-If there is a conflict or inconsistency between any of the adopted provisions below and the Shoreline Master Program, the most restrictive provisions shall prevail. - 3.
-The following sections shall not apply within the shorelines jurisdiction: - a.
-KZC 90.30- City Review Process b.
-KZC 90.35- Exemptions
+If there is a conflict or inconsistency between any of the adopted provisions below and the Shoreline Master Program, the most restrictive provisions shall prevail.

-- c.
-KZC 90.40- Permitted Activities, Improvements or Uses, shall not apply waterward of the OHWMto Lake-Washington.
-Activities and alterations waterward of the OHWM to Lake Washington and within required shorelineits setbacks shall be subject to the provisions of this Master Program. - d.
-KZC 90.-45 Public Agency and Public Utility Exceptions, shall not apply waterward of the OHWM to- Lake Washington.
-Activities and alterations waterward of the OHWM to Lake Washington and its (((setback))) shall be subject to the provisions of this Master Program. - e KZC 90.50 Programmatic Permit -Pubic Agency and Public Utility, shall not apply waterward of the OHWM to Lake Washington.
-Activities and alterations waterward of the OHWM to Lake Washington and its (((setback))) shall be subject to the provisions of this Master Program. - f. \KZC 90.90 Minor Lakes Totem Lake and Forbes Lake - g.
-KZC 90.180 Reasonable Use Exception - h.
-KZC 90.185 Nonconformances - i.
-KZC 90.220 Appeals - j.
-KZC 90.225 -Lapse of Approval - 1.
-The provisions of this chapter do not extend beyond the shorelines jurisdiction limits specified in this chapterand the Act.
+- 34. The following sections of KZC Chapter 90 shall not apply within the shoreline jurisdiction: - a.
+KZC 90.30- City Review Process - b.
+KZC 90.35- Exemptions - dc.
+KZC 90.-45 Public Agency and Public Utility Exceptions - fd.
+KZC 90.90 Minor Lakes Totem Lake and Forbes Lake - ge.
+KZC 90.180 Reasonable Use Exception - hf.
+KZC 90.185 Nonconformances - ig.
+KZC 90.220 Appeals - ih.
+KZC 90.225 Lapse of Approval - i.
+KZC 90.60.2 Exception for wetland modification - j.
+KZC 90.65 Table 90.65.1, Stream Classification: The Type F- Urban Altered stream classification is not applicable within shoreline jurisdiction.
+All other provisions of Table 90.65.1 are applicable. - 5.
+Frequently flooded areas shall also be subject to the flood hazard reduction standards in 83.530. - 1.
+The provisions of this chapter do not extend beyond the shorelines jurisdiction limits specified in this chapter and the Act.
 The following critical areas are regulated under shorelines jurisdiction: - a.
 Wetlands associated with Lake Washington (those wetlands that drain into the lake); - b.
 Wetlands unassociated with Lake Washington and wetland buffers located within 200 feet of the OHWM: - c.
 Streams and buffers within 200 feet of the OHWM; and - d.
 Frequently flooded areas and geologically hazardous areas within 200 feet of the OHWM.

-For regulations addressing critical areas and buffers that are outside of the shorelines jurisdiction, see Chapters 85 and 90 KZC.
+For regulations addressing critical areas and buffers that are outside of the shorelines jurisdiction, see Chapters-85 and 90 KZC.